niklasod/aws_sso_cdk_credentials/README.md

 * Your sso cache folder is in the default location ([home]/.aws/sso/cache/)

 ## Usage
+* Backup your existing credentials file.
+This script appends to the exiting file and shouldn't mess anything up.
+But better safe than sorry
 * Install requirements by running pip install -r requirements.txt
 * Run the script: python configure-credentials.py --profile [your sso profile name].
 Profile must exist in the current config file.